How Safe Is Sending Financial Documents Through the Internet?

 • Fake invoices sent electronically are also used as a way of obtaining confidential information from the recipients or to get businesses to actually pay nonexistent invoices.

-• Fraudsters often target a company based on their business model, size, and location, to narrow down what suppliers they use.
+• Fraudsters often target a company based on its business model, size, and location, to narrow down what suppliers they use.
 They use this information to create phony invoices that look legitimate.
 They often create a sense of urgency by sending false invoices with “This invoice is 90 days past due.”

-"It remains clear that fake emails from hackers, phishers and other cyber criminals constitute the major source of cyberattacks," said Alexander García-Tobar, CEO and co-founder of Valimail."
-As more companies recognize and respond to email vulnerabilities, we expect to see organizations continue to deploy authentication technologies to protect against untrusted and fraudulent senders.
+"It remains clear that fake emails from hackers, phishers, and other cyber criminals constitute the major source of cyberattacks," said Alexander García-Tobar, CEO and cofounder of Valimail.
+"As more companies recognize and respond to email vulnerabilities, we expect to see organizations continue to deploy authentication technologies to protect against untrusted and fraudulent senders.
 The fact is that too many attackers are using impersonation to get through existing email defenses.
 A robust approach to sender identification and authentication is needed to make email more trustworthy, once and for all."

 Are SMBs Particularly Vulnerable to Email Impersonation Attacks?